 What Is a Laryngectomy?

-Laryngectomy affects your speech, swallowing, and breathing.
-You will need to learn new ways to
+affect your speech, swallowing, and breathing.
+You’ll need to learn new ways to

 yet necessary treatment method for people who:

 - have cancer of

 severe injury to the neck, such as a gunshot wound

 radiation necrosis (damage to the larynx stemming from radiation treatment)

 Anatomy of the Neck